tensorus/tensorus/README.md

 ### Running Tests

 Tensorus includes Python unit tests and optional Node.js integration tests.
+The tests require all Python and Node.js dependencies to be installed first.
 To set up the environment and run them:

 1. Install all dependencies using: